Hayley Burgess

 I am a mother, an animal lover, a keen walker and allotment grower.
 I am a day dreamer, a doodler and a realist.
 I am concerned with humanities environmental impact and our childrens future.

-Evidence of the artist’s hand is present in all of my work.
-I use traditional printmaking methods to push my drawing practice further, often combining two or more techniques such as Collagraph, Drypoint, Monotype and Mokulito to produce the final print.
-This allows my work to evolve slowly into reflective small editions or unique mono prints.
+Evidence of the artist’s hand is present in all my work.
+I use traditional Printmaking methods to push my art practice further, often combining two or more techniques such as Woodcut, Drypoint, Monotype and Mokulito (Wood Lithography) to produce the final print.
+This allows my work to evolve slowly into reflective small editions or unique monotypes and mixed media paintings.

-I am mindful of my environmental impact as an Artist.
-I strive to use only non toxic processes and materials to make my work.
+I am mindful of my environmental impact as an Artist and I strive to use only non-toxic inks and processes.
+Papers and pigments are sourced based on their purity and archival qualities.
+Watercolours, Etching and Lithography inks are lightfast on the Blue Wool Scale 6-8 (8 being highest).
 Re-use and recycle is another key cornerstone.
-I make my plates from reclaimed wood, recycled plastics, re-used mount board, papers, and textiles.
-Where possible recycling or re-using them after use.
+I make my plates from reclaimed wood, recycled plastics and re-used mount board, recycling where possible or re-using them after use.

 I feel fortunate to live and work in a beautiful village in Warwickshire surrounded by fields and animals.
-This is reflected in my work which is largely autobiographical.
-I still draw animals and I use the transformative qualities of the natural environment around me as a metaphor for myself.
+The rural landscape influences my largely autobiographical work; where the transformative qualities of the natural environment are used as a metaphor for myself.
+Childhood memories, familiar sayings and experiences are all incorporated into Art which resonates with us all.